-I own a desktop computer running 64 bit Windows 10 on an x64 based processor as well as an MBP running High Sierra and I have been using the free DVD ripping software Handbrake for ripping DVD to MP4 for Apple TV or AVI with no big problems.
-However, sometimes Handbrake would not copy a movie on Windows 10 or High Sierra/Mojave to either MP4 or AVI.
+I own a desktop computer running 64 bit Windows 10 on an x64 based processor as well as an MBP running the latest Catalina and I have been using the free DVD ripping software Handbrake for ripping DVD to MP4 for Apple TV with no big problems.
+However, sometimes Handbrake would not copy a movie on PC and Mac to MP4 and it does not support AVI.

 Recently, I can copy movies using Handbrake on the Dell computer and play it on iTunes but when I copy the movie to a flash drive to transfer to my Mac computer through which I play all my movies via Apple TV, the movie won’t play through iTunes.

 Technically the procedure is I copy my movies on either the Mac or Dell using Handbrake, use MetaX or Z for artwork.
 Copy the movie to a flash drive, take the flash drive to my Dell and copy to an external hard drive attached to my dell.
 After it is copied to the hard drive, I run it on iTunes and 98% it would play no problem, until recently.

 I copy my movies through Handbrake on either the MacBook Pro or Dell using Microsoft.
 I have approximately 3000 movies.
 I had very little problems until about 2 months ago.
 As stated I can copy through Handbrake on the Mac but the playback quality is poor, I can copy on the Dell but it won’t play on iTunes.